Signaling of the New York City Subway: Wider installation of CBTC

 As part of the 2015–2019 Capital Program, there will be 73.2 mi of lines that will get CBTC, at a cost of $2.152 billion (part of a $2.766 billion automation/signaling project that is being funded in the Capital Program).
 Another $337 million is to be spent on extra power substations for CBTC.
 This installation of CBTC would require Siemens and Thales to cooperate on the installation process for all of the lines; they had worked separately in installing the Canarsie Line's and Flushing Line's CBTC systems, respectively.
 In a 2014 report, the MTA projected that 355 miles of track would receive CBTC signals by 2029, including most of the IND, as well as the IRT Lexington Avenue Line and the BMT Broadway Line.
 The MTA was also planning to install CBTC equipment on the IND Crosstown Line, the BMT Fourth Avenue Line and the BMT Brighton Line before 2025.
 On the other hand, Regional Plan Association prioritized the Lexington Avenue, Crosstown, Eighth Avenue, Fulton Street, Manhattan Bridge, Queens Boulevard, Rockaway, and Sixth Avenue subway lines as those in need of CBTC between 2015–2024.

 In March 2018, New York City Transit Authority president Andy Byford announced that he had created a new plan for re-signaling the subway with CBTC, which would only take 10 to 15 years, compared to the previous estimate of 40 years.
-However, this would be very expensive, as it would cost $8 to $15 billion.
-Byford subsequently announced his $19 billion subway modernization plan at a MTA board meeting in May 2018.
+However, this would be very expensive, costing $8 to $15 billion.
+Byford subsequently announced his $19 billion subway modernization plan at an MTA board meeting in May 2018.
 The plan involved upgrading signals on the system's five most heavily used physical lines, as well as accelerating the deployment of ISIM-B to all subway lines that did not already have either automatic train supervision or CBTC.